Basketball Champions League Awards

-The Basketball Champions League Awards are the awards given to the top individual performers of each season's edition of Basketball Champions League, which is Europe's third-tier level continental-wide professional club basketball competition.
-The awards are given out by FIBA.
-The Basketball Champions League is the league level that is two tiers below the EuroLeague level, and one tier below the EuroCup level.
+The Basketball Champions League Awards are the awards given to the top individual performers of each season's edition of Basketball Champions League.
+The Basketball Champions League is FIBA Europe's highest competition.
+Initially, FIBA established EuroLeague in 1958 but never trademarketed the name which was later taken over by Euroleague Basketball.
+The Basketball Champions League involves 52 teams.
+The award is given by FIBA.
+The awards have existed since the Basketball Champions League's inaugural 2016–17 season.

 Basketball Champions League awards

 The awards are given out each season and include:

 Basketball Champions League MVP

 The Basketball Champions League MVP award began with the 2016–17 season.

 Basketball Champions League Final Four MVP

 The Basketball Champions League Final Four MVP award began with the 2016–17 season.

 Basketball Champions League Game Day MVP

 The Basketball Champions League Game Day MVP award began with the 2016–17 season.

 Basketball Champions League Top Scorer

 The Basketball Champions League Top Scorer award began with the 2016–17 season.